rituparnapanda/pelican-blog/content/pyladies/meetup-14-jun-2014.rst

 :tags: meetup
 :summary: First NCR Pyladies Meetup

-Heard about women coding, women python programmers meetup , hackathons etc a lot, but apparently everything happened in the western world.
-I was keen to find out women developers here in India.
-On June 14th, 2014 - 4 women (out of them 3 were python developers) finally met for the first time at Noida for Pyladies Meetup.
+I was following Pyladies from quite a long time, and I was keen to start the chapter here in India.
+Finally we could start one on our own.
+I am so excited to announce that on June 14th, 2014 - 4 women (out of them 3 were python developers) finally met for the first time at Noida for Pyladies Meetup.

 *Yay we made it* :-)